Who I am

-- I've done a lot of different things in the Python ecosystem - I ditched Python 2 quite a while ago and actively use all the cool Python 3 features in my projects: asyncio, f-strings, type annotations, dataclasses.
+- I've done a lot of different things in the Python ecosystem - I ditched Python 2 quite a while ago and actively use all the cool Python 3 features in my projects: asyncio, f-strings, type annotations, pathlib, dataclasses and more.
 You should too!

 - Various aspects of networking and Computer Vision are also topics I find pretty exciting.

 I know basics of C (electronics projects and Python extensions), Java (for Android only,